-Lay the bag for the Freedom Top panels down so the loops and hooks are facing upward.
+Lay the bag for the panels down so the loops and hooks are facing upward.
 Unzip the bag and fold back the outer flap.

-Ensure the front panel latch is closed prior to inserting the panel into the panels bag.

-- Insert the left side hard top panel into the bag with the latches facing upward. - 2.
-Unfold the black panel divider (ensure the divider is lying flat). - Insert the right side Freedom Top panel into the bag with the latches facing downward.
+- Ensure the front panel latch is closed prior to inserting the panel into the panels bag. - There is a pouch located on the front of the bag to store the provided hard top edge protectors that are used when the hard top is not installed on the vehicle. - 1.
+Insert the left side hard top panel into the bag with the latches facing upward. - 2.
+Unfold the black panel divider (ensure the divider is lying flat). - 3.
+Insert the right side Freedom Top panel into the bag with the latches facing downward.